George Washington University Student Association: Senate

-The Diversity and Inclusion Assembly work closely with the Office for Diversity, Equity, and Community Engagement to advocate on behalf of multicultural student groups on campus.
+The Community Advocacy and Inclusion Committee (CAIC) work closely with the Office for Diversity, Equity, and Community Engagement to advocate on behalf of multicultural student groups on campus.
 The assembly also creates strategic plans to ensure representation and foster multicultural community outreach.

 Student Court

-The Judicial Branch consists of the Student Court, composed of five members, two of whom must be undergraduate and two graduate students.
+The Judicial Branch consists of the Student Court, composed of seven members, three of whom must be undergraduate, three who must be graduates, and one who must be a law student.
 Members of the Court serve for their entire academic career after being appointed by the President and confirmed by the Senate.
-The court has jurisdiction over any cases the involve suits brought between parties within the Student Association and between other student organizations suing the Student Association.
+The court has jurisdiction over any cases the involve suits brought between parties within the Student Government Association and between other student organizations suing the Student Government Association.

 Presidential candidate Kyle Boyer won the popular vote, but was charged with a violation of election rules for failing to report the market value of a car used during campaigning.
-Julie Bindleglass lost the popular vote, but became President of the SA when the Joint Election Committee, active during elections, threw Boyer off the ballot.
+Julie Bindleglass lost the popular vote, but became President of the SGA when the Joint Election Committee, active during elections, threw Boyer off the ballot.
 Boyer then sued the Joint Elections Committee in the Student Court.
 The Court used a 1992 precedent in which Presidential candidate Christopher Ferguson alleged he was thrown off the ballot in an "arbitrary and capricious manner", criteria for bringing a case to the court, as precedent for hearing the case.
 The Student Court upheld the disqualification from the ballot and effectively decided the outcome of the election.

-List of SA Presidents
+List of SGA Presidents and Vice Presidents

+Rise of Thony Margillo

+In 2023, Thony Margillo (THE GOAT) was elected to the Student Association Senate.
+He has been one of the most influential senators in the history of Student Association.
+He has worked alongside former Vice Chair Luke Johnson in ensuring that Jac Cooper doesn't continuously smack Troy Serao in the face.
+Senator Marcos J. Perez has been hailed as the hero of the Student Association Senate alongside Thony.
+Together they have worked on numerous bills one of them being removing Trevor Pettit from the Student Association for farting.
+Today their ideology is called "Thony-Perez thought."
+Part of "Thony-Perez thought" is they believe Sean Millington is the evil puppet master of the Senate.
+One prominent advocate of this ideology is Jonah Martinez.

+Currently, former Chair Ethan Madappatt is plotting against the Senate to storm the Senate Chamber to implement "the mechanism," with Jac Cooper, Marcos J. Perez, and Nazar Yevko.
+"The mechanism" is a plot to install Thony as the Senate Dictator to ensure that Troy Serao stops using all of the SA funds to help Russia invade Ukraine.
+Recently, rumors have spread that Troy Serao was in Russia plotting a Russian invasion of Dipikill with Caleb Sapp at the helm.
+Below are pictures of Jac Cooper and Luke Johnson.